sniioka5127-alt/zen-lamp-memory-curator-extension/README.md

 <img src="assets/screenshot-extension-en.png" alt="ZEN LAMP Memory Curator Extension screenshot" width="420">

+The extension generates prompts only.
+It does not process the conversation with an AI by itself.

 ## What it does

 Long AI chats often contain a mix of: